metachris/RPIO/README.rst

 Examples
 --------

-You can find lots of examples inside the documentation, as well as in the `/examples/ source directory <https://github.com/metachris/RPIO/tree/master/examples>`_.
+You can find lots of examples inside the `documentation <http://pythonhosted.org/RPIO>`_, as well as in the `/examples/ source directory <https://github.com/metachris/RPIO/tree/master/examples>`_.

 Feedback